Blendify/blender-manual/blender_docs/manual/compositing/types/matte/luminance_key.rst

 Using the Luminance Key node, we get a matte out where the background is white, and the model is black; the opposite of what we want.
 If we wanted to use the matte, we have to switch the white and the black.
 How to do this?
-ColorRamp to the rescue - we set the left color White Alpha 1.0, and the right color to be Black Alpha 0.0.
-Thus, when the Colorramp gets in black, it spits out white, and vice versa.
+ColorRamp to the rescue -- we set the left color White Alpha 1.0, and the right color to be Black Alpha 0.0.
+Thus, when the Color Ramp gets in black, it spits out white, and vice versa.
 The reversed mask is shown;
-her white outline is useable as an alpha mask now.
+her white outline is usable as an alpha mask now.

 Now to mix, we do not really need the *AlphaOver* node;
 we can just use the mask as our Factor input.
 In this kinda weird case,